 Keep inside liquor on the inside.

 This one is easy.
-Please keep your legally purchased liquor within the confines of the lounge andor specific event licensed area.
-No you cannot take your liquor to bathroom or in the cab to the bar or whatever.
+Please keep your legally purchased liquor within the confines of the lounge and/or specific event licensed area.
+No, you cannot take your liquor to the bathroom or in the cab to the bar or whatever.
 Again, just don’t.
 The consequences are more than a potential fine for you.
 It is possible for the entire university to lose its liquor license.
-That means all of the bars
+That means all of the bars, student societies and residences on campus.

 No drinking games.